California Tax Audits

 If the auditor determines that you owe taxes or fees, or are entitled to a refund, he or she will prepare a Report of Field Audit or a Report of Investigation that summarizes those findings.
 If you have indicated you agree with the audit findings, the report will be reviewed for accuracy and sent to the BOE’s Sacramento headquarters for action.
 Based on the audit findings, you will later receive:

 If you indicate you disagree with the audit results, the auditor will generally defer preparing the final audit report until you have provided additional information to support your argument.
 You should clearly explain why you disagree and ask the auditor about the documentation you need to support your position.
 Once the auditor has considered your reasons and documentation, he or she may:

 - Request more information and arrange for another discussion, or

 - Recommend the next step in resolving the dispute: discussion with the audit supervisor.

 A Word From Andrew Gordon:

 I have seen how to win tax audits and California sales tax audits and compromise tax debts over the years.
 I know how to use the tax audit tools to win your case and get it settled once and for all.
 That’s why you’ll find our IRS audit and California sales tax help to be far advanced of our competition.
 They just don’t problem-solve like we do.

 We can help with all of the IRS and BOE issues you might be facing.
 You will find that our rates are customer-friendly and that we have the kind of advanced expertise that only comes from defending 1000s of audits.
 Please call today for a review and a price quote.
-Contact tax audit attorney John Ellsworth of Ellsworth Law Group today!
+Contact tax audit attorney Andrew Gordon of Gordon Law Group today!